e271828e/Flight.jl/docs/notes/design/framework_design.md

 # A Modeling & Simulation Framework for Flight.jl — Design Document

-**Status:** eleventh checkpoint (v0.11).
+**Status:** twelfth checkpoint (v0.12).
 Axes 1–6 settled; axis 7 (the declaration layers, §13, and the build pipeline, §14) settled; error discipline settled (§15, rows 57–62); the §3 kind split stress-tested and upheld (§17.5, row 56).
-New in this revision: **the stopped-sim condition substrate settled** (§16, rows 63–66) — conditions as path-addressed sparse overlays on the declared `init_*` defaults (slots by face, capture-for-warm-restart); `initialize`-as-schema rejected for the fragment-function idiom (`fragment`/`at`/`merge` lazy tree, §8's locality law in its third instance, the pre-sweep doctrine); resolution-time flatten/validate/compile with baked converters and dual-provenance duplicate errors; and two application registers over one plan (specialized zero-alloc `apply!` for iterating services, dynamic walk for one-shot init), with compiled readers as the gather twin.
-Boundary-zero sequence, slot-init enforcement, the trim/linearization client loops and the migration outline pending (see [Open axes](#open-axes)).
+New in v0.11–v0.12: **the stopped-sim condition substrate and boundary zero settled** (§16, rows 63–67) — conditions as path-addressed sparse overlays on the declared `init_*` defaults (slots by face, capture-for-warm-restart); `initialize`-as-schema rejected for the fragment-function idiom (`fragment`/`at`/`merge` lazy tree, §8's locality law in its third instance, the pre-sweep doctrine); resolution-time flatten/validate/compile with baked converters and dual-provenance duplicate errors; two application registers over one plan (specialized zero-alloc `apply!` for iterating services, dynamic walk for one-shot init), with compiled readers as the gather twin; and boundary zero as the §11.6 macro-sequence with an empty integrate (§16.5) — events and due `h` updates run, under the interval-alignment taught contract (a boundary's `h` is the outgoing transition; authorship replaces both incoming transitions), with `t₀` an init-service argument anchoring the grid.
+Slot-init enforcement, the trim/linearization client loops and the migration outline pending (see [Open axes](#open-axes)).
 Sections renumbered: services §16, case studies §17, decision log §18, open axes §19.

 ---